shu2496/Youtube-Search/Readme.md

-### A simple react app using a YouTube search API to showcase the search operations on YouTube.
+### A simple react app using a YouTube data API to showcase the YouTube search results.

 ![](img/localhost_8080%20-%20Google%20Chrome%207_27_2021%202_41_36%20PM.png)